Pipeline for Ultra Low Latency

 Pipelining is the programming technique in eXtremeDB that accelerates processing by combining the database system’s vector-based statistical functions into assembly lines of processing for market data, with the output of one function becoming input for the next.
 Calculations are pipelined in order to keep data within CPU cache during its transformation by multiple functions.
 Without pipelining, interim results from each function would be transferred back and forth between CPU cache and main memory, imposing significant latency due to the relatively lower-bandwidth front side bus (FSB) or quick path interconnect (QPI) between the two.

-Relational databases typically store data in tables consisting of rows and columns, and transfer data row-by-row between storage, main memory and CPU cache
+Relational databases typically store data in tables consisting of rows and columns, and transfer data row-by-row between storage, main memory and CPU cache, as in Figure 1.
+With a columnar approach, as in Figure 2, tables’ columns are the basic unit for constructing the database pages used for database input/output.

 Throughput between main memory and CPU cache is 3x to 4x slower than the CPU can process data.
 Traditional DBMSs traverse this bottleneck frequently (twice per function), with the CPU handing off results of each step of a multi-step calculation to temporary tables in main memory.

 In contrast, pipelining vector-based statistical functions with eXtremeDB for HPC avoids these hand offs, keeping interim results in CPU cache to reduce database latency.

 Pipelining for High Performance